Nathaniel Rich (soldier): Wars of the Three Kingdoms

-His father died when he was young and in 1636 Rich inherited the manor of Stondon Massey in Essex from his recently deceased uncle, Sir Nathaniel Rich.
+His father died when he was young.
+Further, in 1636, Rich inherited the manor of Stondon Massey in Essex from his recently deceased uncle, Sir Nathaniel Rich.
 He began his education at Felsted School, whose pupils included four sons of Oliver Cromwell, and was supervised by Samuel Wharton, a "godly" minister appointed by the devoutly Puritan Earl of Warwick.
 In 1637 he graduated from St Catharine's College, Cambridge, then known for its Puritan teachings, and in August 1639 started training as a lawyer at Gray's Inn in London.

 With this background, it was natural for him to support Parliament when the First English Civil War began in August 1642.
 The Earl of Essex was appointed commander of the Parliamentarian army, and Rich enlisted in his personal troop of Lifeguards, made up of colleagues from the Inns of Court.
 This unit fought in two of the earliest battles of the war, Powick Bridge in September and Edgehill in October 1642.
 In summer 1643, he transferred to the army of the Eastern Association as captain of a cavalry troop in the Earl of Manchester's regiment.
 He had reached the rank of lieutenant-colonel by the time it took part in the decisive Battle of Marston Moor in July 1644.

 In the recriminations that followed the alleged failure to follow up victory at Marston Moor and the botched Second Battle of Newbury in October 1644, Rich was one of the witnesses on whom Cromwell relied in his attack on Manchester and Essex that led to their removal under the Self-denying Ordinance.
 Promoted colonel and his regiment absorbed into the New Model Army in February 1645, his appointment was initially rejected by the House of Commons.
 Confirmed in time to fight at Naseby in June, Rich then participated in various actions during the 1645 to 1646 campaign that won control of South West England.
 The loss of this region destroyed the Royalist army as a viable military force, and when the war ended with the Third Siege of Oxford in June 1646, Sir Thomas Fairfax appointed Rich one of the commissioners who negotiated its surrender.
 In the 1647 Recruiter election, he and Fairfax were returned as MPs for Cirencester, although they did not formally take their seats until February 1649.